 Even the smallest delivery and express businesses and posts have a lot to gain from big data analytics.

-In addition to the concerns above, there are a wide range of barriers to technology adoption at smaller organizations and those in developing nations.
+In addition to the concerns above, there is a wide range of barriers to technology adoption at smaller organizations and those in developing nations.
 Suitability of software and systems, less-developed technology skillsets, and cost (chief among these) are hurdles that must be overcome.
 Assurety Consulting has built its business around helping the largest players and then using that expertise and experience to help smaller and medium players surmount these challenges and come to the table with the tech-driven leaders in logistics and delivery.